hashicorp/vault-client-go/README.md

-The vast majority of the code, including the client's endpoints, requests and responses is generated from the `OpenAPI` [specification file][openapi-spec] 1.12.0 using [`openapi-generator`][openapi-generator].
-Currently, the re-generation is done manually after making changes to `generate/templates/*` files by running the following:
+The vast majority of the code, including the client's endpoints, requests and responses is generated from the `OpenAPI` [specification file][openapi-spec] v1.13.0 using [`openapi-generator`][openapi-generator].
+If you make any changes to the underlying templates (`generate/templates/*`), make sure to regenerate the files by running the following:

 ```shell-session
 make regen && go build
 ```

-In the future, we plan to automate (or enforce) the code generation process within CI pipelines.

 ## Under Development